Manvikaul/cis5550projectpriv/README.md

 # Cloud-based Search Engine
-### Kevin Zhang, Spencer Mateega, Manvi Kaul, and Mahika Vajpeyi
+### Manvi Kaul, Kevin Zhang, Spencer Mateega, and Mahika Vajpeyi

 ## Run Instructions

-The project components are split into 4 parts: a crawler, an indexer, PageRank, and a front end.
+This project involves the development of a robust cloud-based search engine.
+Our team focused on implementing key components, including an efficient indexer, a PageRank algorithm for ranking web pages, and an intuitive front-end interface.
+We integrated various features such as a blacklist to filter low-quality pages and dynamic table management for optimized performance.
+The solution was deployed on Amazon EC2, ensuring scalability and reliability.
+Key challenges tackled included handling large volumes of data, managing crawler operations, and optimizing cloud resources.

 ### Running the crawler on one instance